Command-Line Arguments

-Let us begin with a simple example:
+Let's dive in with a simple example:

 ISLLightClient.exe --connect <session code>